SallayL/TicTacToe/README.md

 # TicTacToe
-A common version of Tic Tac Toe.
+A common version of Tic Tac Toe. (w/ GUI)